cityTesting/citytesting.github.io/_posts/2022-02-22-maven-integration-tests.md

 - mvn test → Unit tests will be executed.
 - mvn package → Unit tests will be executed.
 - mvn install → Compile tests but they are not executed.
+- mvn failsafe:integration-test → Integration tests will be executed and the build will not fail in case of a test does not pass.
-- mvn failsafe:integration-test → Integration tests will be executed.
+- mvn failsafe:integration-test failsafe:verify → Integration tests will be executed and the build will fail in case of a test does not pass.